spmeesseman/vscode-extjs/README.md

 Note that classpaths defined in `toolkit` object properties in [app.json](#the-appjson-extjs-project-file) will be merged into the main object classpath for indexing.

-That's it, ExtJS Languge Server should start indexing your files once a valid configuration file has been found.
+That's it, ExtJS Language Server should start indexing your files once a valid configuration file has been found.

 ### Configuration - VScode Quick Suggestions